kayceesrk/kayceesrk.github.io/_posts/2026-04-28-from-convergence-to-confidence.md

 suite closed via a single pattern, *per-component decomposition*: instead of one monolithic SMT call on the full state, split the state into components, prove each component independently, then combine.
-The OR-Set MRDT went from 17 of 20 VCs trusting Z3 down to 3.
+The OR-Set MRDT alone went from 20 VCs trusting Z3 down to 3 (closing 17 in a single commit).
 The pattern was human-found; the agent applied it consistently across files.

 The qualifier from the Peritext section applies to all three of these ports as well: the RA-linearizability VCs are easy, and the work that